pacyL2K19/pacyL2K19/README.md

 - 🤔 &nbsp; Exciting when it comes to read and getting challenged
 - 🎓 &nbsp; Software Engineer graduated at ULPGL - Goma
-- 💼 &nbsp; Working at CRES - Goma
+- 💼 &nbsp; Working at Kinshasa Digital
 - 🌱 &nbsp; Learning how to build strong backend applications and Machine Learning
 - ✍️ &nbsp; Got a hobbie on Chess